ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The value of this attribute contains the DER-encoded field SubjectPublicKeyInfo (see {{!RFC5280}}) associated with the cryptographic key.

-### purpose, extractable, sensitive, never-extractable, local
+### extractable, sensitive, never-extractable, local

 These attributes are defined in [PKCS11] and reused in this specification for interoperability.
 Small descriptions are offered for each to ease the reading of this specification.
 In case of confusion between the description offered here and the one in [PKCS11], the definition offered in the latter shall prevail.

-The attribute "purpose" defines the intended usage for the key.

-EDNOTE: JPF: I do not see "purpose" as part of PKCS#11

 The attribute "extractable" indicates that the key can be exported from the HSM.
 Corresponds directly to the attribute CKA_EXTRACTABLE found in PKCS#11.